Harvey Phillips, M.D., J.D.

-Dr Phillips graduated from Indiana University with dual degrees in biology and political science.
+Dr. Phillips graduated from Indiana University with dual degrees in biology and political science.
 He studied language and international law in France prior to earning his Juris Doctor from the Indiana University School of Law.
-After he completed his medical degree at Indiana University, he began his career in medicine as a resident in radiology at Georgetown University in Washington, DC.
-His clinical training included a year as Chief Resident at the Jewish Hospital in Cincinnati, Ohio.
+After he completed his medical degree at Indiana University, he began his career in medicine as a resident in radiology at Georgetown University in Washington, D.C.
+His clinical training included a year as chief resident at the Jewish Hospital in Cincinnati, Ohio.
 He trained in gastroenterology at the Louisiana State University in New Orleans, Louisiana.
-Dr Phillips completed his fellowship in 2005.
+Dr. Phillips completed his fellowship in 2005.
 He began his private practice of gastroenterology in North Carolina where he also worked for the Veteran’s Administration.
-He joined the Borland-Groover Clinic in 2007.
+He joined Borland Groover in 2007.
 Dr. Phillips practices at our Fernandina Beach office location.

 Postgraduate Education